UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 ### Search for users based on partial information

-`thomas-show whois` or `michael-show whois` can be used to search for partial matches to username, name, email fragments, including all of those in combination.
+`thomas-show whois` can be used to search for partial matches to username, name, email fragments, including all of those in combination.

 ```
 thomas-show whois -h